Arsenio Domínguez

-Arsenio Dominguez is the Secretary-General of the International Maritime Organization (IMO), a specialized agency of the United Nations.
-He became the Secretary-General of the International Maritime Organization with effect from 1 January 2024, for an initial four-year term.
+Arsenio Antonio Domínguez Velasco (born 18 November 1970) is a Panamanian naval architect and international civil servant.
+Since 1 January 2024, he is serving an initial four-year term as the Secretary-General of the International Maritime Organization (IMO), a specialized agency of the United Nations.

 Education

-Dominguez trained as a naval architect studying at the University of Veracruz in Mexico.
+Arsenio Domínguez was born in Panama City on 18 November 1970.
+He trained as a naval architect at the University of Veracruz in Mexico.
 He also has an MBA from the University of Hull and a Certificate of Higher Education in International Law and European Politics from Birkbeck University in the UK.

 Career

-Dominguez worked as a port engineer in Panama before becoming a Drydock Assistant Manager at the Braswell Shipyard.
+Domínguez worked as a port engineer in Panama before becoming a Drydock Assistant Manager at the Braswell Shipyard.

 From 2004 to 2017, he represented Panama as technical advisor and then Ambassador and Permanent Representative to the International Maritime Organization.
 During this time he also served as Chair of the Marine Environment Protection Committee (MEPC) from 2014 to 2017.

-In 2017, Dominguez assumed the role of Chief of Staff in the Office of the Secretary-General at the International Maritime Organization.
+In 2017, Domínguez assumed the role of Chief of Staff in the Office of the Secretary-General at the International Maritime Organization.
 Subsequently, he transitioned to the positions of Director of the Administrative Division and Director of the Marine Environment Division.

-Dominguez was elected to be the new Secretary-General of the IMO on 18 July 2023.
+Domínguez was elected to be the new Secretary-General of the IMO on 18 July 2023.
 In September 2023, Dominguez informed the London International Shipping Week conference that the IMO had begun reviewing the Carbon Intensity Indicator regulations for shipping.

 The new Secretary-General was approved by the IMO Assembly unanimously on 30 November 2023.